T1Amoo/LeggedLabDeploy/README.md

 ### 1. Start the robot

-Start the robot in the hoisting state and wait for the robot to enter `zero torque mode`
+Start the robot.

 ### 2. Enter the debugging mode

-Make sure the robot is in `zero torque mode`, press the `L2+R2` key combination of the remote control; the robot will enter the `debugging mode`, and the robot joints are in the damping state in the `debugging mode`.
+Press the `L2+R2` key combination of the remote control; the robot will enter the `debugging mode`, and the robot joints are in the damping state in the `debugging mode`.

 ### 3. Connect the robot